-With its current full-time faculty of 38 professors and language instructors in the EAS Department, frequent international visiting professors, and an additional 12 professors specializing on East Asia in the departments of Anthropology, Art and Archaeology, Comparative Literature, Sociology, Religion, and Politics, Princeton is home to a vibrant community of scholars and students working on the civilizations of East Asia in all their rich historical and contemporary dimensions.
+With its current full-time faculty of around 40 professors and language instructors in the EAS Department, frequent international visiting professors, and affiliated professors specializing on East Asia in the departments of Anthropology, Art and Archaeology, Comparative Literature, Politics, Religion, and Sociology.
+Princeton is home to a vibrant community of scholars and students working on the civilizations of East Asia in all their rich historical and contemporary dimensions.

 Visiting Princeton University

 TigerTransit | Transportation and Parking Services – the University public transportation system

 m.princeton.edu – Princeton University's website for mobile devices, built for everyone

 East Asian Studies at Princeton traces its roots to the Department of Oriental Languages and Literatures, founded in 1927.
 However, that institutional ancestor is a distant relation indeed, insofar as it was entirely lacking an East Asian component.
 Rather, it was a department of old-school Orientalists—that is, specialists in the philology of Semitic and Indo-European Languages.
 However, as early as the 1920s and ’30s the University faculty included a few scholars of East Asian culture and society, including such luminaries as George Rowley in Chinese art and Robert K. Reischauer and David Rowe in East Asian politics.
 In the early postwar years a new group of specialists, including William W. Lockwood in political economy and Marion J. Levy, Jr., in sociology, joined the faculty.